 - Explore the medieval city and historic capital of Norway, Trondheim

 - Spend time in the Olympic town of Lillehammer

-To get a taste of all 3 nations, we recommend visiting the capitals, Stockholm, Copenhagen and Oslo.
-This way you can discover these grand cities, with their interactive museums, international cuisine, and royal palaces.
+To get a taste of all 3 nations, we recommend visiting the capitals: Stockholm, Copenhagen and Oslo.
+This way you can discover these grand cities, with their entertaining museums, international cuisine, and royal palaces.
 And between the capitals, spend time soaking up the beautiful countryside.

 Between Copenhagen and Oslo, you even have a choice to drive the whole way, along Sweden’s south-west coast, or take the ferry.
 Board a large ship with your car to spend a night sailing along the Kattegat Strait.

 - Explore self-drive tours around Scandinavia